-E. Each member needs to exhibit three (3) of the following: cookies, bars, muffins.
-A loaf of bread or cake or pie or coffee cake will be exhibited uncut.
+F. Each member needs to exhibit three (3) of the following: cookies, bars, muffins.
+A loaf of bread, cake, pie, or coffee will be exhibited uncut.
 Cookies and rolls must be the same size and shape and be from the same recipe.

-F. NO COMMERCIAL MIXES ACCEPTED ABOVE LEVEL I. Recipes in the food project books are only guidelines.
+G. NO COMMERCIAL MIXES ACCEPTED ABOVE LEVEL I. Recipes in the food project books are only guidelines.

-G. RECIPES MUST ACCOMPANY THE EXHIBIT.
+H. RECIPES MUST ACCOMPANY THE EXHIBIT.

-H. Educational exhibits may be in the form of a poster, notebook, or display.
+I. Educational exhibits may be in the form of a poster, notebook, or display.
 A poster may be no larger than 22" x 28".
 If the exhibit is a display the maximum size is 3'x 4' tri-fold display board.
 Exhibit should describe something learned, a project activity done, a food nutrition community service program, etc.

-I. Exhibits not meeting the above guidelines will be dropped one ribbon placing.
+J. Exhibits not meeting the above guidelines will be dropped one ribbon placing.

-J. A champion and reserve champion will be selected from each level.
+K. A champion and reserve champion will be selected from each level.
 There will be one grand champion and one reserve grand champion overall foods.
 These foods will have the option of being sold at the Premium Sale.
-4-H members or a parent must sign a sale ticket in the fair office by Saturday at 8:00 p.m. in order to participate.
+4-H members or a parent must sign a sale ticket in the fair office by Saturday at 6:00 p.m. to participate.
 No phone-ins will be accepted.

-K. Other foods will be sold at the food sale.
+L. Other foods will be sold at the food sale.
 The food sale will take place on Friday.
 Money earned will make improvements in the 4-H Building, starting with the Foods and Nutrition exhibit.

-L. Conference judging will begin at 9:00 am Friday.
-A sheet will be available at check in to sign up for the conference judging.
+M. Conference judging will begin at 9:00 am Friday.
+A sheet will be available at check-in to sign up for the conference judging.
 If a 4-Her is not present when their name is called, the name will be moved to the bottom of the list.
 If 4-Hers are not present before the end of consultation judging their items will be judged without consultation.